 Hospital Eye Clinic

-Bristol Eye Hospital or the Eye Clinic at Weston General Hospital provides a Clinical Low Vision Assessment at their Low Vision Clinics.
+Bristol Eye Hospital or the Eye Clinic at Weston General Hospital provide a Clinical Low Vision Assessment at their Low Vision Clinics.

 A 20-30 minute clinical assessment measures visual acuity to identify the strength of magnifier needed.
 Training in the use of the magnifier is not included and there is no advice about lighting, electronic magnifiers, strategies or techniques.

 There is no charge for this service and magnifiers are issued free of charge.
-You will need a referral from your GP unless you have been a hospital eye patient within the last 12-18 months.
+You’ll need a referral from your GP unless you have been a hospital eye patient within the last 12-18 months.